 Efficient Storage

-There is no redundancy; the entire drive capacity used for optimal storage efficiency.
+There is no redundancy; the entire drive capacity is used for optimal storage efficiency.

 Increased Throughput